-North Berwick is an attractive seaside resort and harbour town located on the southern side of the Firth of Forth where it meets the North Sea.
-Accessible by a frequent rail service from Edinburgh its fortunes have blossomed with those of the capital city.
+North Berwick is an attractive seaside resort and harbour town located on the south side of the Firth of Forth where it meets the North Sea.
+Accessible by a frequent rail service from Edinburgh, its fortunes have blossomed with those of the capital city.

 North Berwick's core lies around its harbour, built into a rocky promontory projecting between the town's sandy bays.
 There has been a harbour of sorts in North Berwick from at least the 1100s and for the following 500 years this was the location of a ferry crossing to Earlsferry, near Elie, in Fife.
 A steady stream of pilgrims to St Andrews took advantage of a crossing that dramatically shortened their journey.

 Today, North Berwick's harbour is home to the East Lothian Yacht Club, based in one of the converted warehouses that do so much to add character to the harbour area.
-Just around the corner to the east is a newer addition to the landscape, the superb Scottish Seabird Centre is located in a beautifully designed building.
-This offers a range of activities largely focused on the bird life so abundant on Bass Rock, visible offshore to the north east and other islands in the Firth of Forth: it also offers boat trips.
+Just around the corner to the east, the superb Scottish Seabird Centre is located in a beautifully designed building.
+This offers a range of activities largely focused on the bird life so abundant on Bass Rock, visible offshore to the north-east and other islands in the Firth of Forth: it also offers boat trips.
+(Continues below image...)

 North Berwick grew as a resort in the latter half of the 1800s largely because of its two sandy bays.
 North Berwick Bay lies to the west of the harbour, while Milsey Bay lies to its east.
 The latter offers a tide-filled shoreside swimming pool for the hardy on this north-facing coast, and both bays are backed by imposing Victorian villas on, respectively, Beach Road and Marine Parade.